pro100qwash/Crypto-converter/README.md

 Indirect conversion is done via USDT when a direct pair is not supported.

 Make sure you are connected to the internet to fetch exchange rates.

+📜 License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute.

 👨‍💻 Author